nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The find mechanism is facilitated by `FilteredList` from the JavaFx library, by using `FilteredList#setPredicate()` to update the list of contacts being displayed based on the specified metrics.
+The find mechanism is facilitated by `FilteredList` from the JavaFx library, by using `FilteredList#setPredicate()` to update the list of clients being displayed based on the specified metrics.

 Given below is an example usage scenario and how the `find` mechanism behaves at each step.

 Step 1.
-The user executes a `find` command to find any contacts matching the given metrics.
+The user executes a `find` command to find any clients matching the given metrics.
 The `find` command calls `AddressBookParser#parseCommand()`, which parses the arguments and calls `FindCommandParser#parse()` with the obtained results

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the arguments to the command is invalid, the execution will stop at this step.
 </div>

 Step 2. `FindCommandParser#parse()` goes through the arguments and check which prefixes are present and creates a `FindCommand` object with the corresponding predicates.

-Step 3. `LogicManager` executes the `FindCommand` using the combined predicates, which calls `Model#updateFilteredPersonList()` and updates the list of contacts displayed
+Step 3. `LogicManager` executes the `FindCommand` using the combined predicates, which calls `Model#updateFilteredPersonList()` and updates the list of clients displayed

 The following sequence diagram shows how the find operation works: